Table of Contents

 Convert to an Annuity

 In states and situations when the retirement account is being counted as an asset (such as with Roth IRAs), converting the money into a Medicaid compliant annuity might be a good solution.
 In simple terms, one can cash out his/her retirement plan and convert a lump sum of cash into a monthly stream of income.
 While this strategy makes the assets converted into an annuity exempt from Medicaid’s asset limit, the income stream will be counted towards Medicaid’s income limit.
-Therefore, one must be careful when utilizing this strategy not to exceed the limit or combine this strategy with allocation of income to a spouse.
+Therefore, an applicant must be careful when utilizing this strategy not to exceed the income limit or must combine this strategy with allocation of income to a non-applicant spouse.

 Can Medicaid Take an Applicant’s Spouse’s Retirement Plan?